 3.5 Multi Channel Queuing Model (Arrival Poisson and Service Time Exponential) This is a common facility system used in hospitals or banks where there are more than one service facilities and the customers arriving for service are attended to by these facilities on first come, first serve basis.
 It amounts to parallel service points in front of which there is a queue.
-This shortens the length of where he has to spend more time to shorter
+This shortens the length of where he has to spend more time to shorter queue and can be serviced in lesser time.
+The following assumptions are made in this model:

-- ✓ The input population is infinite i.e., the customers arrive out of a large number and follow Poisson's distribution. - \checkmark Arriving customers form one queue - ✓ Customers are served on First come, First served (FCFS) basis. - \checkmark Service time follows an exponential distribution - \checkmark There are a number of service stations (K) and each one provides exactly the same service - \checkmark The service rate of all service stations put together is more than arrival rate.
+- ✓ The input population is infinite i.e., the customers arrive out of a large number and follow Poisson's distribution. - $\checkmark$ Arriving customers form one queue - ✓ Customers are served on First come, First served (FCFS) basis. - $\checkmark$ Service time follows an exponential distribution - ✓ There are a number of service stations (K) and each one provides exactly the same service - $\checkmark$ The service rate of all service stations put together is more than arrival rate.